dex4er/django-pyc/README.rst

 Clears .pyc files from the project.

-.. option:: --noinput
+--noinput
   Do NOT prompt the user for input of any kind.

-.. option:: -f, --force
+-f, --force
   Force the removing files without user interaction.

-.. option:: -p, --with-pythonpath
+-p, --with-pythonpath
   Remove also PYTHONPATH libraries.

-.. option:: path
+path
   Directories with libraries

 Example: